The Shape Part Slot Machine: Contact-based Reasoning for Generating 3D Shapes from Parts: More Results

+For the methods that are autoregressive (ours and ComplementMe), the color of the parts correlate with the order in which they are inserted.
+We use the Tableu 10 color palette\footnote{https://public.tableau.com/views/TableauColors/ColorPaletteswithRGBValues} for the first 10 parts, and add the remaining 10 colors in the Tableu 20 color palette for shapes more than 10 parts: the blue part is used for initialization, and the subsequent parts inserted are colored orange, green, red, purple, etc. respectively.

+Overall, the quality and physical plausibility of the generated shapes correlate well with the quantitative metrics.
 ComplementMe benefits considerably from grouping parts by symmetry, as it simplifies the task of predicting global poses of shapes significantly.
 When parts are not grouped by symmetry, it often fails to predict the right pose of parts, and sometimes is not able to complete a shape at all.
-It also produces a lot of incorrect storages, even with the help of symmetry.
+It also produces a lot of incorrect and incomplete storages, even with the help of symmetry.

 StructureNet is usually able to generate shapes that are plausible, though often with a few missing parts.
 However, it has the tendency to generate only a subset of shape types.
 This is most apparent for table and storage, when it generates mostly square tables and storages with open shelves.
 Large gaps sometimes exist between the individual parts, leading to problems with physical plausibility.
 Note that this problem is not caused by us retrieving parts directly using the latent code --- the box version of StructureNet has similar issues (see the evaluation of ShapeAssembly~\cite{jones2020shapeAssembly}).